Overview

 Organizations can add event-driven architecture to their systems and applications to improve the scalability and responsiveness of applications and access to the data and context needed for better business decisions.

-Why choose Red Hat for agile integration?
+Why choose Red Hat for event-driven architecture?